 What is lobular carcinoma in situ?

-Lobular carcinoma in situ (LCIS) is technically not cancer; but, because it is a marker for the development of all types of invasive and non-invasive breast cancers, LCIS is often thought of as a form of breast cancer.
+Lobular carcinoma in situ (LCIS) is technically not cancer; but, it is thought to be a marker for the development of all types of invasive and non-invasive breast cancers.

 Lobular carcinoma in situ results in the presence of abnormal cells in the milk-producing glands of the breasts.
 These cells rarely spread outside of the lobules to other parts of the breast or body.

 Most women who are diagnosed with lobular carcinoma in situ have not yet gone through menopause.
 In one out of every two cases, multiple lobules within the breast are affected.
 About a third of the time, there are areas of lobular carcinoma in situ in both breasts.